 For the main part, priests ministering in parishes organise, animate and motivate the local faith communities.
 They constantly strive to be witnesses of hope and authentic shepherds for their people.
 The provision of dedicated, well-qualified and competent clergy to serve in parishes and other ministries remains a priority for the Diocese.
 Through means of regular conferences, retreats, courses, workshops and sabbaticals the priests of the Diocese are kept informed and provided with guidance in regard to current issues and developments in all aspects of ministry and mission.
-A key to sustaining the advancement of the Catholic religion is the promotion and support of vocations to the priesthood.
-It is a major concern that in 2017, there are no students in formation for the priesthood.
+A key to sustaining the advancement of the Catholic religion is the promotion and support of vocations to the Priesthood.
+After several years when there were no students in formation for the priesthood, in September 2018 two candidates entered the first year of their formation.

-In recent years, the Diocese introduced the Permanent Diaconate: two new deacons were ordained to service in the Diocese in June 2017.
+In recent years, the Diocese introduced the Permanent Diaconate.
 The role of the Permanent Deacon is to be a helper to the bishop and priests, to proclaim by his life the Church's call to serve the needs of others, to proclaim the Gospel message, to live a life of fidelity to Christ and the Church and to lead the community in building a Kingdom of grace, faith, justice and compassion.
-The Diocese has commenced a new cycle of discernment and training in September 2017 for candidates for the Permanent Diaconate.
+The Diocese commenced a new cycle of discernment and training in September 2017 for candidates for the Permanent Diaconate, and in 2018 there were two candidates in the initial phase of their theological formation.

 The general well-being and care of clergy in active ministry is coordinated by the Diocesan Curia.
 Priests' stipends and related matters are overseen and regulated by a Clergy Remuneration Committee.
 Equally important is the welfare of priests who are sick or retired.
 Their welfare is the responsibility of a committee that administers the Clerical Provident Fund.
-During 2017, 11 priests received assistance from the Fund which necessitated a total spend of £111,549.
+During 2018, 11 priests received assistance from the Fund which necessitated a total spend of £109,226.